Vkamble61/lm-lab-monitoring-devops/README.md

 # Observability with Monitoring and Logging

-This repository contains the instructions for getting [Prometheus monitoring](https://prometheus.io/) set up on your cluster and centralised logging configured using [Fluentd](https://www.fluentd.org/)
+This repository contains the instructions for getting [Prometheus monitoring](https://prometheus.io/) set up on your cluster.

 ## Instructions